+- "Accessing functions in ChAS" on page 42

+- "Changing pane sizes" on page 42

+- "Opening panes in separate windows" on page 43

+Accessing functions in ChAS

+Commands in ChAS can be accessed in the following ways:

+- Main menus

+- Tool bar

+- Right-click menu options in:

+- Files List

+- Data Types List

+- Karyoview

+- Selected Chromosome View

+- Detail View

+- Table Headers

-"Accessing functions in ChAS" on page 41 "Changing pane sizes" on page 41 "Opening panes in separate windows" on page 42 Accessing functions in ChAS Commands in ChAS can be accessed in the following ways: Main menus Tool bar Right-click menu options in: Files List Data Types List Karyoview Selected Chromosome View Detail View Table Headers Changing pane sizes Do one of the following to change the size of the panes in the ChAS window, as shown in Figure 9 on page 42.Click and drag the dividers between panes.
+Changing pane sizes

+Do one of the following to change the size of the panes in the ChAS window, as shown in Figure 9 on page 43.

+- Click and drag the dividers between panes. - Click the arrows in the dividers ( or ) to hide or maximize an entire pane.